voided/sourcemod-transitional-helpers/README.md

 The API aims to be game-agnostic where possible to support all possible games.
 However, it is possible to enable game specific features by `#defining GAME_X` before including the thelpers files.

 Currently only TF2 specific additions have been implemented (enabled with the `GAME_TF2` define), but pull requests for other games are welcome!

+If your game uses econ entities, you can enable econ functionality with `#define GAME_ECON`.

 ## Considerations